On the density of critical graphs with no large cliques: Overview of the proof

 \subsubsection{Dense graphs.}

-In Section~\ref{discharging structure section} we show that if a vertex $v$ is not one of the following types, then it contains a reducible configuration in its neighborhood which we call a \textit{dense graph}(see Lemma~\ref{normal vertex structure lemma}).
-That is, either $v$ is \begin{itemize} \item aberrant, slightly aberrant, egalitarian-sparse, bipartite sparse, or \item many neighbors of $v$ have much fewer than $|L(v)|$ available colors and moreover $\Gap(v)$ is large (at least some fraction of $d(v)$), in which case we say $v$ is \textit{very lordly} (see Definition~\ref{very lordly definition}), \item $v$ has high charge, in which case we say $v$ is \textit{heavy} (see Definition~\ref{heavy definition}), \item $v$ has many heavy neighbors and moreover $\Gap(v)$ is small (at most some small fraction of $d(v)$), in which case we say $v$ is \textit{sponsored} (see Definition~\ref{sponsored definition}), or \end{itemize} there is an induced subgraph $H\subseteq G[N(v)]$ and a matching $M$ in $\overline H$ such that
+In Section~\ref{discharging structure section} we show (see Lemma~\ref{normal vertex structure lemma}) that if a vertex $v$ is not one of the following types (defined formally in Definition~\ref{heavy definition}), then it contains a reducible configuration in its neighborhood which we call a \textit{dense graph}.
+That is, either \begin{itemize} \item $v$ is aberrant, slightly aberrant, egalitarian-sparse, or bipartite sparse, \item many neighbors of $v$ have much fewer than $|L(v)|$ available colors (at most $(1 - \delta)|L(v)|$) and moreover $\Gap(v)$ is large (at least $3\delta d(v) / 4$), in which case we say $v$ is \textit{very lordly}, \item $v$ has high charge (at least $\eta \Gap(v)$), in which case we say $v$ is \textit{heavy}, \item $v$ has many heavy neighbors (at least $d(v) / 2$) and moreover $\Gap(v)$ is small (at most $\delta d(v) / 4$), in which case we say $v$ is \textit{sponsored}, or \item there is an induced subgraph $H\subseteq G[N(v)]$ and a matching $M$ in $\overline H$ such that

-In the latter case, we say that $H$ is \textit{dense with respect to $L$}.
+\end{itemize} In the latter case, we say that $H$ is \textit{dense with respect to $L$}.
 The reducibility of dense graphs follows from~\cite[Theorem 4.1]{KP18}.

 Note that for any graph $H$, a maximum matching in $\overline H$ has size at least $(|V(H)| - \omega(H))/2$, and thus $\overline{G[N(v)]}$ has a matching of size at least $\Gap(v)/2$.
-If we let $H$ be the subgraph induced by neighbors of $v$ with roughly $L(v)$ available colors, then if $H$ is not dense with respect to $L$, either $v$ has sparsity on the order of $\Gap(v)d(v)$, or $|N(v)\setminus V(H)| \geq \Gap(v)/2$, or $v$ has many neighbors $u$ for which $\Save_L(u)$ is comparatively large.
+If we let $H$ be the subgraph induced by neighbors of $v$ with roughly $L(v)$ available colors, then if $H$ is not dense with respect to $L$, either on the order of $\Gap(v)d(v)$ pairs of $v$'s neighbors in $H$ are non-adjacent, or $|N(v)\setminus V(H)| \geq \Gap(v)/2$, or $v$ has many neighbors $u$ for which $\Save_L(u)$ is comparatively large.
 If $v$ is not heavy, then in the former case, we show $v$ is egalitarian-sparse, in the second case we show $v$ is aberrant, bipartite-sparse or very lordly, and in the latter case we show that $v$ is either aberrant, slightly aberrant, or sponsored.